Month by Month

 The name translates simply as the 'people's festival' and it is just that: the largest community festival on the island takes place on the Falls Rd in West Belfast over 10 days.

 The mother of all Irish music festivals (www.fleadhcheoil.ie), held at the end of the month, attracts in excess of 400,000 music lovers and revellers to whichever town is playing host (in 2019 it was held in Drogheda, County Louth) – there's some great music amid the drinking.

 The biggest horse-racing festival west of the Shannon is not just about the horses; it's also a celebration of Irish culture, sporting gambles and elaborate hats.

 Mary From Dungloe Festival

-Ireland's second-most important beauty pageant takes place in Dungloe, County Donegal, at the beginning of the month – although it's an excuse for a giant party, the young women really do want to be crowned the year's 'Mary'.
+Ireland's second most important beauty pageant takes place in Dungloe, County Donegal, at the beginning of the month – though it's an excuse for a giant party, the young women really do want to be crowned the year's 'Mary'.

 Rose of Tralee

 The country's biggest beauty pageant divides critics between those who see it as an embarrassing throwback to older days and those who see it as a throwback to older days.
 Wannabe Roses plucked from Irish communities throughout the world compete for the ultimate prize.